 What makes Texas No Beans Chili different from other chilis?

-How do I serve Texas No Beans Chili?
+How spicy is this Texas No Beans Chili?

 Final Thoughts